UBC-MDS/forest-fire-area-prediction/reports/forest_fire_analysis_report.md

 Therefore, using both regression metrics, the errors provided in table 2 seem to be quite low in comparison to the range of values.
-Nonetheless, in the context of burned areas of fire, large errors are particularly undesirable, and as a result RMSE might be more useful as it gives more weight to the observations further away from the mean – that is, being off by 20ha will be more than twice as bad as being off by 10ha.
+Nonetheless, in the context of burned areas of fire, large errors are particularly undesirable, and as a result, RMSE might be more useful as it gives more weight to the observations further away from the mean – that is, being off by 20ha will be more than twice as bad as being off by 10ha.

 We understand that there are additional ways to improve our model and results.
-Since we have such skewed data it is important that we appropriately address outliers thus we can try other outlier detection methods to confirms our results found using Cook’s distance method.
+Since we have such skewed data it is important that we appropriately address outliers thus we can try other outlier detection methods to confirm our results found using Cook’s distance method.
 We can also employ feature selection algorithms or transform our predictor variables by applying log-normal, square root, or other transformations.
 Additionally, we can consider the interactions between the variables